HotSauce96/Hotsauce96/README.md

 ## I'm Pablo, Software developer sharping and enhacing front and backend sides.

 ### About me:
-**I am a passionate web developer actively seeking exciting opportunities to apply and expand my knowledge.
-My expertise lies in crafting dynamic frontend web applications using Angular or React, complemented by backend proficiency in NodeJs.**
+**I’m a web developer driven by passion and creativity, always on the lookout for cutting-edge opportunities to push the boundaries of my skills.
+My expertise lies in building high-impact, dynamic web applications with React and Angular, while also delivering backend solutions using NodeJS**

-**Based in Medellín, Colombia. 📍**

-**I have well applied knowledge of various javascript animation libraries such as Animejs, Threejs, GSAP, and others, which have fostered a deep appreciation for 3D design.**

-**Recently, I successfully completed my studies as a Software Developer Technician at CESDE. 📚**

-**As part of my journey, I have developed websites for small shopping stores owned by friends.
-Presently, I am building my portfolio to showcase the projects I have accomplished.
-Additionally, I have extensive experience in the customer service industry spanning several years which complements my background.**
+**📍 Based in Medellín, Colombia, I bring a unique fusion of frontend magic and backend power.
+My toolkit includes advanced JavaScript animation libraries like GSAP, Three.js, Framer Motion and TailwindCSS, igniting my fascination with 3D design and interactive user experiences.**

+**I’m a proud graduate of the Software Development technician program at CESDE, I have successfully finalized my studies and completed several successful projects, nowadays I am enrolled into the systems engineering at ITM college, here in medellin**

+**With years of technical support expertise, I know how to bridge the gap between technology and user needs, ensuring every project I touch delivers real value and exceptional experiences.**

-## Languages and tools that I have used in some projects:
+## Languages and libraries I have used in my projects:
 <div>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-plain.svg" title="Git" alt="HTML" width="40" height="40"/>&nbsp;
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/mysql/mysql-plain-wordmark.svg" title="MySql" alt="mySQL" width="40" height="40"/>&nbsp;